takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 - **Dependencies** : Class fields of type `Node` that the subject depends on.
 - **Parameters** : Class fields whose changes take effect immediately.
-- **Uniforms** : Class field of type `UniformNode`.
-Changes in its value takes effect immediately.
+- **Uniforms** : Class fields of type `UniformNode`.
+Changes to their values take effect immediately.
 - **Static options** : Class fields whose changes take effect only after calling `setup()`.

 <a id='-fn-var'></a>

 ## FnVar

-A utility function and works identically to `Fn`, except that the parameters of the callback function can be declared as variadic.
+A utility function that works identically to `Fn`, except that the parameters of the callback function can be declared as variadic.
 This improves the colocation of parameters and their types.

 When you return a function, it receives the current `NodeBuilder`.